GlacioHack/xdem/docs/source/spatialstats.rst

     - estimate robust errors for observations integrated in space (e.g., average or sum of samples),
     - propagate errors between spatial ensembles at different scales (e.g., sum of glacier volume changes).

-More details below.

 .. contents:: Contents
    :local:

 Assumptions for statistical inference in spatial statistics
 ***********************************************************

-Spatial statistics are valid if the variable of interest verifies the assumption of stationarity of the 1:sup:`st` and 2:sup:`nd` orders.
+Spatial statistics are valid if the variable of interest verifies the assumption of stationarity of the 1\ :sup:`st` and 2\ :sup:`nd` orders.
 That is, if the two following assumptions are verified:
     1. The mean of the variable of interest is stationary in space, i.e. constant over sufficiently large areas,
     2. The variance of the variable of interest is stationary in space, i.e. constant over sufficiently large areas.